xiehousheng/HDO/README.md

 - [Google Drive](https://drive.google.com/drive/folders/1Pzoai_ZzaHOF12AOGqmEZBg6bWq8t-cA?usp=share_link)
 - [Baidu Yun](https://pan.baidu.com/s/1zVRwyra9cO79YdOQJyREsA?pwd=ocat)

-Note that the dataset is for academic and non-commercial use only, and any publication resulting from the use of this dataset should cite the original source appropriately.
+Note that the dataset is for academic and non-commercial use only.
 If you have any questions or issues accessing the dataset, please contact us at xiehoushengsc@163.com.